Learning in the Recurrent State: Gradient Descent with Linear Recurrent Networks

-\paragraph{Regularization terms in the loss:} As the recurrent layers only accumulate the gradients, we can separate the gradient calculation and accumulation from its application.
-This has a practical advantage.
-Any input-independent regularization term, e.g. L2 norms, can be added to the model without changing the recurrence structure.
+\paragraph{Regularization terms in the loss:} Because the recurrent layers only accumulate gradients, gradient accumulation can be separated from the step that applies the update.
+This gives a practical advantage: any input-independent regularization term, such as an L2 penalty, can be added without changing the recurrence.
 See Appendix~\ref{appendix:regularisation} for details.